Magnolia champaca: Cultural aspects

-In Theravada Buddhism, champaca is said to have been used as the tree for achieving enlightenment, or Bodhi, by the fourteenth Buddha called "Aththadassi - අත්ථදස්සි".
+In Theravada Buddhism, champaca is said to have been used as the tree for achieving enlightenment, or Bodhi, by the fourteenth Buddha called "Aththadassi – අත්ථදස්සි".
 According to Tibetan beliefs, the Buddha of the next era will find enlightenment under the white flower canopy of the champaca tree.
+It also has importance in Hindu culture.

+In the province of Aceh, Indonesia, the champak flower (bungong jeumpa) is highly revered in Acehnese culture, being seen as the flower of Aceh as a whole.
+It's used as a symbol of beauty, commonly seen in rituals or used as ornaments.
+An Acehnese folk song titled Bungong Jeumpa (lit.
+'Champak Flower') sings about its beauty and characteristics.

 Uses

 Fragrance

-The flowers are used in South Asia for several purposes.
-Especially in India, they are primarily used for worship at temples, whether at home or out, and more generally worn in hair by girls and women as a means of beauty ornament as well as a natural perfume.
-Flowers are floated in bowls of water to scent the room, as a fragrant decoration for bridal beds, and for garlands.
+The flowers are used in South Asia, especially India, for several purposes.
+They are primarily used in worship ceremonies, whether at home or out in temples, they are also more generally worn in hair by girls and women as a means of beauty ornament as well as a natural perfume.
+Flowers are floated in bowls of water to scent the room, as a fragrant and colourful decoration for bridal beds, and for garlands.

-"Magnolia champaca, however, is more rare and has a strong perfume, and is not that commonly or plentifully used - for example in hair it is worn singly or as a small corsage but rarely as a whole garland, and for bridal beds it is most often jasmine and roses while for bowls of water to be placed around rooms usually other, more colourful for visual decoration and less strongly perfumed flowers are used."

 The tree was traditionally used to make fragrant hair and massage oils.
-Jean Patou’s famous perfume, 'Joy', the second best selling perfume in the world after Chanel No. 5, is derived in part from the essential oils of champaca flowers.
+Jean Patou's famous perfume, 'Joy', the second best selling perfume in the world after Chanel No. 5, is derived in part from the essential oils of champaca flowers.
 The vernacular name "Joy perfume tree" comes from this.
-Many niche perfumers are now once again using Champaca Absolute as single note fragrances.

-The scent similar to the scent of this plant is said to emit by a civet in Sri Lanka, Paradoxurus montanus.
-Because all the other civets are known to emit very unpleasant odours, this species is renowned to emit pleasant odour similar to this plant's scent.
+A scent similar to the scent of this plant is said to be emitted by a civet in Sri Lanka, Paradoxurus montanus.
+Because all the other civets are known to emit very unpleasant odours, this species is renowned for emitting a pleasant odour similar to this plant's scent.